perpetual-motion/restable-cmdlet-sample/readme.md

 ## Setting up the service

+**NOTE** : The listener runs inside the current powershell process.
+If you need to run it outside the current process, spawn another powershell!

+You could also setup a scheduled task if you wanted to do this without having anyone logged in.

 ### via the command line:

 You can add a cmdlet to the service and start listening easily: